 The latest news, sport, business and weather from the BBC's Breakfast team.

-The latest national and international news stories from the BBC News team.
+The latest national and international news stories from the BBC News team, followed by weather.

 The latest news, sport and weather from London.

 Series 19 Episode 52: Manoeuvres

 Ayesha gets frustrated when she isn't allowed to leave work to see her mother, while Ruhma worries about Shak.
 Heston isn't allowed to see Ruhma before they get married, and Rob asks new recruit PC Watson to check up on a protest.

 Game show in which 24 players compete to score points by answering questions correctly.
 However, they must avoid the impossible answers, otherwise they will be eliminated from the show until the next day.
 In each episode there are three rounds, and the three highest scorers from each round play against each other in the final.
 The winner of this battle faces a £10,000 question.